 How to deep condition curls

-When you apply deep conditioner, use your fingers to work it through your hair all the way to the ends.
-Some deep conditioning oils work better if they are heated.
+When you apply this product, use your fingers to work it through your hair all the way to the ends.
+Some products work better if they are heated.
 Cover your hair with a shower cap, plastic wrap, or a damp T-shirt.
 You can turn up the heat by using a blow dryer set to low.

 Wait the recommended amount of time before you wash out the product.
-Some deep conditioners can work overnight while you sleep.
+Some products can work overnight while you sleep.
 And when you rinse it in the morning, be sure to seal the cuticle with cool water.

 One last word about shampoo